LinkedEarth/Pyleoclim_util/doc_build/index.rst

    core/api.rst
    tutorials.rst

-The :ref:`Pyleoclim UI <core_ui>` makes use of specialized routines which are described in details in advanced functionalities.
+The :ref:`Pyleoclim APIs <core_api>` make use of specialized routines which are described in details in advanced functionalities.

 .. toctree::
    :caption: Advanced functionalities